jeffreyparker/ticktickmd/README.md

 # TickTick to Markdown Converter

-A Python tool to convert TickTick CSV backup exports into structured markdown files, preserving your tasks, notes, and checklists in a format compatible with popular note-taking apps like Obsidian, Logseq, and Notion.
+A Python tool to convert TickTick tasks into structured markdown files, preserving your tasks, notes, and checklists in a format compatible with popular note-taking apps like Obsidian, Logseq, and Notion.

+Supports both **CSV backup exports** and the **TickTick Open API** for pulling tasks directly.

 (Note, this was coded primarily with Claude Code.
 It's working fine for my needs, but there may be rough edges.)

 ## Features

+- **CSV Import**: Convert TickTick CSV backup exports
+- **API Import**: Pull tasks directly from TickTick via the Open API
 - **Hierarchical Structure**: Organizes tasks as `Folder/List/Task.md`
 - **YAML Frontmatter**: Preserves all metadata (dates, priority, status, tags)
 - **Checklist Support**: Converts TickTick checkbox format to standard markdown `- [ ]` / `- [x]`